kaiekubjas/academic-kickstart/content/publication/kubjas-2026-geometry/index.md

 - 3

 abstract: ''
-publication: 'Accepted to Linear Algebra and Its Applications'
+publication: 'Accepted to *Linear Algebra and Its Applications*'
 ---